taskless/taskless/docs/packages/client.md

 ## Constructing a Queue

 While the `createQueue` interface is a more natural API, the `TasklessQueueConfig` provides all of the same arguments in an object literal.
-This allows us to add new features and options to the Queue, without forcing possibly breaking changes on the intergations.
+This allows us to add new features and options to the Queue, without forcing possibly breaking changes on the integrations.

 - `name: string` Describes the name of the queue
 - `route: string | (() => string)` Describes the route this queue is reachable on.
 If `typeof route === "function"`, then the route will be evaluated as lazily as possible.
 This allows for integrations such as [express](./express.md) to handle a late-binding of the route parameter in situations where the Taskless queue is not yet mounted to the routing structure